 Until distances between people and parents become smaller again, we have to help ourselves and use the available resources, like the raisinggoodhumanspodcast or theconsciouskid.

 And there are, of course, still actual people who can help, like doctors or child psychologists.
 In our case, we just found out that our new pediatrician in Germany offers (telemedical or in-person) mental health assessments (aka conversations with the children) to ensure their emotional wellbeing.

 And I think that this is simply wonderful.
 Not only because I will feel reassured, but mainly because I know my children will benefit greatly from having another person to talk to and confide in, another member within their 'community' who will watch out for them and guide them.
 During this pandemic.
 And afterward.
 For something tells me that we can use all the help we can get.

 Puberty, for instance, has recently joined us at the dinner table.

 An interesting companion.
-But this is another crisis altogether....
+But that's another crisis altogether.

 (Photo: Kelly Sikkema/ Unsplash)